Inferno of Passion

 “Oh, Francesca, your tale is so dreadful, but your behaviour is shameful.”
 I was confused since I had learned from Virgil that this place was for ‘carnal malefactors’.
 “I don’t understand how you can be unaware of why you are both here.
 This place is for unrepentant sinners.”
 I stated.
 “The Second Circle of Lust.
 To be here you have committed a very grave sin.”

 Francesca looked away from me and towards Paolo.
 With the palm of an opened hand, she once again touched his face.

 “That we were committing adultery never crossed my mind.
 It was my horrible husband’s fault that I fell into the arms of his brother.
 One fateful day, Gianciotto caught us together in my bedroom.
 The two men fought ferociously and when Gianciotto’s sword was thrust towards Paolo, I jumped between them and was killed.
 As my shade left me I saw that Gianciotto was distraught.
 He finished off Paolo, pushing his sword through his chest.
 His own brother.”
 Francesca paused as her eyes welled up.
 “I did not commit murder.
 Twice.
 Giancotto is a terrible man and will surely rot in Caina for his crimes.”

 Francesca’s mood changed and in an instant she became joyful again.
 Her passion overcame any of the terrors I felt she must have.

 “I am so pleased that you have come here to pay us a visit.”

-I realised immediately that she had lost all reason and must be mad.
-To imagine that I would consider a visit to Hell a social call.
-And to be pleased.
-I very nearly laughed at the comical situation and wondered even if she truly appreciated that she was dead.
+Francesca had described Inferno as awful, yet she appeared to be happy.
+To imagine that I would consider a visit to Hell a social call and for her to be pleased by my visit.
+I very nearly laughed at this Divine Comedy and wondered even if she truly appreciated that she was dead.
 In her troubled mind, she had not done anything wrong.
 I began to understand the difference between belief, truth and denial.

-© Louis Brothnias (2011)
+© Louis Brothnias (2018)